By Admin / September 14, 2021

 “For teachers with no drone experience, a good start is to get a beginner drone,” Malabunga says.
 “It’s like wanting to learn how to play a guitar.
 You have to get your instrument first.
 Baby steps would include getting a decent drone (small, not that expensive, durable, and reliable).
 Know your equipment well (hardware, software, buttons on the controller, features, and other specs).”

-The Tello EDU Drone offered by Pitsco is a great choice to get started in the world of drones.
-It is a safe, versatile, and agile flyer that can be piloted remotely via smartphone app or (when you or your students are ready) automated with the help of a programming language such as Scratch, Python®, or Swift.
+The Echo Drone offered by Pitsco is a great choice to get started in the world of drones.
+It’s a safe, versatile, and agile flyer that can be piloted with the R/C controller provided or (when you or your students are ready) automated with the block-based or Scratch coding using the app.
+This solution is also Section 889 compliant!

 2. Learn to fly safely